arielsalminen/responsive-nav.js/README.md

 `nav.resize();`

+# Changing the breakpoint

+Breakpoint is defined in the [responsive-nav.css](https://github.com/viljamis/responsive-nav.js/blob/master/responsive-nav.css) file.
+Responsive Nav checks on window resize and on orientation change if the navigation toggle has `display: none;` and based on that switches between mobile and desktop states.

 # Supporting old IEs

 Even though Responsive Nav works even on IE6, you should remember that IE8 and under do not support media queries and thus can’t change between "small screen" and "large screen" styles.
 If needed, you can add Media Query support for those browsers using [respond.js](https://github.com/scottjehl/Respond).
 There’s an example [here](https://github.com/viljamis/responsive-nav.js/tree/master/demos/ie-support-using-respondjs).

-When old IE support is needed you should stick to using only ID selectors with Responsive Nav.
+When old IE support is needed you should stick to using ID selector with Responsive Nav.
 That’s because the plugin uses `getElementById` method by default which is widely supported in all browsers.
 When using classes or element selectors `querySelector` will be used instead which isn’t supported in old IEs.

-`closeOnNavClick` option is the only thing that doesn’t work in IE8 & under, but the functionality is built using progressive enhancement, so nothing will break if you want to enable it for other browsers.

 # Things to keep in mind